Skip to main content

 Before outbreaks become official data, they become human symptoms.

-SymptomSignal helps people report symptoms in any language by voice or text — then turns those reports into privacy-preserving early signals for public-health teams.
+SymptomSignal helps people report symptoms in any language by voice or text — and turns those reports into privacy-preserving early signals public-health teams can review.

 • Private by design